 Group Visits to the Museum and Planetarium

-Individuals and groups are welcome to explore the Museum exhibits on their own.
-If you wish to bring a group of 10 or more (including adults and children) to the Museum for a self-guided visit, please see the instructions below.
+Individuals and groups are welcome to explore the Museum exhibits on their own, but may also request an interpretive tour.
+If you wish to bring a group of 10 or more (including adults and children) to the Museum for a visit, please see the instructions below.
 All visits to the Planetarium are guided.

 Please specify the following information in your request.